 Are you going to use it for rock climbing only, or do you intend to do a lot of canyoneering or rappelling too?
 If you only plan on doing single pitch rock climbs, or especially if you spend most of your time in the climbing gym, an assisted-braking belay device is probably best.
 If you plan on doing some multi-pitch rock climbing, then there’s some added risk that you may need to rappel both lines and an active device won’t work.

 If you plan on getting into canyoneering or rappelling, then you probably want an ATC or 8-style device.
 They are more convenient for rappelling, and are more versatile.
 I like using an 8-ring the best for canyoneering, because it fits any rope diameter and has no risk of getting gummed up by mud and canyon gunk.
-In a best-case scenario, you bring an ATC and an 8 ring so you can set up an 8 blockOpens in a new tab. and rappel one strand.
+In a best-case scenario, you bring an ATC and an 8 ring so you can set up an 8 block and rappel one strand.

 Who is your intended belayer, or how experienced is your crew?